Cowjiang/zerotier-toolkit/README.md

 2. Backup your planet or moons.d file and replace it
 3. Restart ZeroTier service or process

+### 2. Got Error when launching the app on macOS

+If you get the error like below:
+- Cannot Be Opened Because the Developer Cannot be Verified
+- ZeroTier Toolkit is damaged and can't be opened

+Please run this command in the terminal: `sudo xattr -r -d com.apple.quarantine /Applications/ZeroTier\ Toolkit.app`

+### 3. I did install ZeroTier One but the toolkit can't recognize it on macOS

+If you installed ZeroTier One in the default location, then you need to grant permission to access the application directory for the current user.

+You can run this command in the terminal: `sudo chown -R $USER ~/Library/Application\ support/ZeroTier`

-### 2. How to restart ZeroTier service/process on macOS and Linux?
+### 4. How to restart ZeroTier service/process on macOS and Linux?

 1. MacOS: `cat /Library/Application\ Support/ZeroTier/One/zerotier-one.pid | sudo xargs kill`
 2. Linux: `service zerotier-one restart`

-### 3. Got 'Cannot Be Opened Because the Developer Cannot be Verified' on macOS

-`sudo xattr -r -d com.apple.quarantine /Applications/ZeroTier\ Toolkit.app`

-### 4. I did install ZeroTier One but the toolkit can't recognize it on macOS

-If you installed ZeroTier One in the default location, then you need to grant permission to access the application directory for the current user.

-You can run this command in the terminal: `sudo chown-R $USER ~/Library/Application\ support/ZeroTier`

 ## Copyright